kiddae/ImageColorizer/README.md

                         each pixel with the pixels around) to generate the wallpaper, and set the size of the box to calculate the color from
+  --no_quantize         Do not quantize the image before processing (may make
+                        the image look better)

 ```

 ## Exemples